 The central work of the Sisters of St. Margaret in Haiti is the Foyer Notre Dame, a loving home for elderly women who are alone or whose families are not able fully to care for them.
 The Sisters provide spiritual and material support in a safe and loving environment, caring for residents through their final days and burial.
 Begun in 1962 by Sisters who in the course of their pastoral ministry saw a clear need and responded to it, the Foyer has been in continuous service through times of upheaval as well as in times of greater peace and prosperity.

 The Sisters direct a scholarship program for children and young people who otherwise would be left out of school for lack of ability to pay even minimal fees.
 The program is called Avancez.
 This program provides funds for any child in any school that is in danger of having to drop out of school because their parents cannot pay the minimum fees required.
-In the present economic situation, the Sisters Scholarship program has become a major pastoral and outreach work.
+In the present economic situation, the Avancez Scholarship program has become a major pastoral and outreach work.
 Education is a precious privilege, the door to the future of this country and of individuals.
 The cost of tuition from pre-school to the end of secondary school varies from $250 to $1000 US dollars per child per year.
 We also welcome one time donations to the Sisters Scholarship Program.
 If you would like to donate to the Avancez scholarship program or any of our mission work.
 Please visit our Tithe.ly donation page.

 Ministries in Changing Times